traefik/traefik/docs/configuration/backends/file.md

     rule = "Path:/test"
 ```

+## Multiple .toml Files

-- or you could have multiple .toml files in a directory:
+You could have multiple `.toml` files in a directory:

 ```toml
 [file]